Moving from ROWS to CIRCLES

 a “collaborative” meal

-Use the LEAD app to report in just before your discussion begins
+Use the Church Center app to report in just before your discussion begins

 Message-based.
 Everyone has same level of prep.
 No experts required.

 Weekly discussion guides are published on the Lifegroup Discussion tab of theorchard.life

 Discussions should stay pertinent to the topic, but will delve deeper and deeper as the group grows together.